15 types of volunteer work and how to choose the right one

 9. Spread education with your teaching skills

 Another great way to volunteer is in a school.
-There are 170 volunteer opportunities in schools around the world, that will make you connect with the locals an immerse into their culture.
+There are 170 volunteer opportunities in schools around the world, that will make you connect with locals an immerse youself into their culture.

-I think, this is the perfect type of volunteer work for beginner travellers.
+This is a great type of volunteer work for beginner travellers.
 When I first travelled to Asia in 2014, I volunteered in a school in a little town two hours out of Bangkok, teaching English to 8-12-year-olds.

 For me there couldn’t have been any better way to start my solo trip through Asia!
 I was lucky to live with one of the teachers and thereby got to learn a lot about Thai culture, which then helped me prepare my trip through the country.
 And the kids were just amazing and made me feel so welcome!

-Working with kids, we receive at least as much back, as we give - if not more.
-Most of the 170 schools Worldpackers cooperates with, are looking for English teachers.
+Most of the 170 schools Worldpackers cooperates with are looking for English teachers.
 In some schools, tasks may vary a little: In Tanzania for example, you can help preparing meals for school kids or teach computer skills.

 If you love teaching sports, there are several different volunteer options, too.
 Travel to Uganda to teach football to school kids or visit the beautiful north-east Brazilian town of Pipa and help poor children start surfing.
 By the way: It has been proven that surfing has such positive effects on mental health, it can even help children overcome trauma.